 It’s 35 feet in diameter at its widest point, with Celestite crystals up to 18″ across.

-The Celestite in the cave is mostly colorless, lacking the pale blue crystal color.
+The Celestite in the cave is primarily colorless, lacking the pale blue crystal color.

 Geologists estimate this Celestite was formed during the last ice age (12,000-15,000 years ago).

-Some Celestite crystals are over two feet long, weighing in at more than 300 pounds.
+Some Celestite crystals are over two feet long, weighing more than 300 pounds.